 EXERCISE AND RUNNING TIPS

 There are many forms of arthritis.
 If you are having symptoms and your quality of life is affected, see a rheumatologist.
 Some types of arthritis are more severe than others.
 Every person is different.
 To cope with rheumatoid arthritis and ease discomfort, doctors and experts recommend various tips and types of movement and exercise.
 If you are a runner and have rheumatoid arthritis, there are other physical activities to engage in.
-Here are some tips on how to run with arthritis.
 There are plenty of runners who suffer various forms of arthritis and continue to run.
-Below are just three of the many websites/blogs that provide advice, tips, and inspiration for runners with arthritis.